-Gitlab is the best alternative of Gitlab git repository management system.
-It provides option to users of self hosted version as well.
-You can simply install Gitlab on your serve and take full advantages of its outstanding features.
-This tutorial will help you install Install Gitlab Community edition on your own Ubuntu 6.04/14.04 & Debian 9/8 systems.
+Gitlab is the best alternative to Github git repository management system.
+It provides an option to users of the self-hosted version as well.
+You can simply install Gitlab server and take full advantages of its outstanding features.
+This tutorial will help you Install Gitlab Server (Community Edition) on your own Ubuntu 18.04 & 16.04 LTS systems.

 You can also visit Online Git Tutorial section to learn about Git command line tutorials and examples.

-Use the following commands to install required dependcies to begin Gitlab installation.
+Use the following commands to install required dependencies to begin Gitlab installation.

-$ sudo apt-get update && sudo apt-get upgrade $ sudo apt-get install -y curl openssh-server ca-certificates
+sudo apt-get install -y vim curl openssh-server ca-certificates

 After enabling apt repository, run following command to install Gitlab community edition.